HalfBad-dnb/Half-Bad/README.md

 change database properties to yours database.

-THEN DO THESE STEPS BELOW.
+THEN DO THESE STEPS BELOW IN TERMINAL OR CMD (depends on system you are runing it )

 1. Go to --> Downloads/Parduotuve-main/Pirk (or where you put this project file )
-/pirk <-- ( when you are here ,  run this comand in terminal) --> ./run.sh
+/pirk <--  when you are here ,  run this comand--> ./run.sh

 this gonna start Backend.